plantanapp/documentation/docs/Actions/execute-token.md

 **Where can I use the output token?**

-The output token can be used starting from the next action as any other token in conditions, as parameters to other actions etc.
+It can be used after the action is executed in the action set and/or Workflow and it be available until the end of the process or it is stopped.

 **What tokens can I use?**

-Module related tokens (form fields, API input parameters etc.), Workflow input parameters, Variables tokens and other output tokens from the same execution/workflow.
+Module related tokens (form fields, API input parameters etc.), Workflow input parameters, tokens tokens and other output tokens from the same execution/workflow.